FatimaZahra2511/Asset-Classification-System-Internship/README.md

 #  Information Asset Classification Platform

+## Disclaimer
+This software is provided for educational and demonstration purposes.
+It does not replace a formal information security risk assessment and should not be used as the sole basis for regulatory or compliance decisions.

 This platform was developed during a 2-month internship at **IT6 Consulting S.A.R.L.**, a Rabat-based IT governance and cybersecurity firm.

 The goal was to digitize and secure the organization's information classification workflow in compliance with both international and national regulations, including: